tuita520/ecs-reactive/README.md

         return EcsReactiveType.OnAdded;
     }

-    protected override void RunReactive () {
+    // this method will be called only if there are any entities for processing. protected override void RunReactive () {
         // ReactedEntitiesCount contains amount of reacted entities at ReactedEntities collection. for (var i = 0; i < ReactedEntitiesCount; i++) {